 This page has information about the most common pregnancy complications, and the services that are available to help you achieve the best possible outcome with your pregnancy – a healthy mother and baby.

-Please if you have any concerns or questions contact your midwife or doctor for advice.
+If you have any concerns or questions, please contact your midwife or doctor for advice.

 Bleeding in early pregnancy can be very distressing but it does not always mean you are having a miscarriage.
 It affects one in four women, and many will go on to have a healthy baby.